 At this point in time, nearly fifty years after Moeller's passing, if a student is keen to learn something that Chapin demonstrates, then it should be called a 'Chapin-style technique' (who just happened to be a Sanford Moeller pupil).
-The both come from the same school.
-They learned how it was done historically, first, while Chapin became an extremely successful author/educator for set drumming.
+They both come from the same school or playing style.
+They learned how it was done historically, first.
+While Chapin became an extremely successful author/educator for set drumming ...
 Moeller, obviously, preferred to stay with the open rudimental style (one player-one drum).

 If one accepts the fact that Moeller did not invent anything new, then there is 'no Moeller anything' that Chapin learned.
 What Chapin learned, is the same as what Moeller learned!
 Chapin is merely applying Moeller's lessons to the drum kit (just as Krupa did ... just as you, the reader, can)!

 To sum up, Moeller's uniqueness, was his view concerning the concept of eurhythmics and drumming.
-Chapin brings up this concept at his clinics, and special appearances.
-Can anyone, reading this article, cite a drum set educator or a drummer/percussion-specialist today (besides Chapin) who discusses a drummers movements and motions as part of a drum lesson (as Moeller and Chapin did)?
+Chapin brought up this concept at his clinics, and special appearances.
+Can anyone, reading this article, cite a drum set educator or a drummer/percussion-specialist today who discusses a drummers movements and motions as part of a drum lesson (as Moeller and Chapin did)?

 A salute to Jim Chapin NEXT